Abhishek4848/Moviebot-NLP/README.md

 # Moviebot-NLP
+Recommender System is a system that seeks to predict or filter preferences according to the user’s choices.
-A movie recommender system which will allow recommend a movie based on their choice and will also allow the user to give feedback about that, so that the next time the system recommends the movie accordingly.
+Moviebot will recommend a movie based on the user's choice and will also accept movie reviews from the user for better recomendations.

 ## Dependencies
 - nltk